Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 Numerical simulations generally find a lift velocity that is slightly smaller than in theoretical works, therefore they agree even less with experiments \cite{Uijttewaal93_2,uijttewaal1995,Kennedy1994,singh2014}.

-We mention here that with drops, another configuration of interest has been studied by \textcite{smart91}, that of a free surface instead of a rigid wall.
+We mention here that with drops, another configuration of interest has been studied by \citet{smart91}, that of a free surface instead of a rigid wall.
 In this case, the overall expression for the far-surface lift velocity (Eq.~(\ref{eq:Uwff})) is unchanged, but a multiplicative factor $2/3$ is introduced.
 As the stresslet is that given by the bulk flow, we expect the expression given by the authors to be valid not only for the drops they study.
 Experimentally, as for the lift due to a rigid wall, their experimental results are above the theoretical prediction.

-An increase of the absolute value of the stresslet, therefore of the lift velocity, is also mentioned for capsules in \cite{nix14} (see Fig. \ref{fig:nix}).
-Regarding the relative contribution of the far-field term and of the first soft lubrication correction term, \textcite{nix14} showed that, while the far-field approximation is valid even for particles in contact with the wall at low capillary number, this approximation is valid only when $h/R\gtrsim 3$ for a capillary number one order of magnitude larger (Fig. \ref{fig:nix}).
+An increase of the absolute value of the stresslet with the capillary number, therefore of the lift velocity, is also mentioned for capsules in \cite{nix14} (see Fig. \ref{fig:nix}).
+Regarding the relative contribution of the far-field term and of the first soft lubrication correction term, \citet{nix14} showed that, while the far-field approximation is valid even for particles in contact with the wall at low capillary number, this approximation is valid only when $h/R\gtrsim 3$ for a capillary number one order of magnitude larger (Fig. \ref{fig:nix}).
 This impact of the capillary number on the locus of the transition zone is similar to that previously discussed for vesicles of different viscosity contrast: less ability to deform lead to a smaller contribution of the soft-lubrication term.

-\textcite{singh2014} highlighted the same year the same range of transition distance between the far-field regime and a more complex set of contributions, where capsules with different viscosity contrasts are also considered.
-At a distance to the wall where both contributions are comparable, a phenomenological single scaling is proposed by the authors.
+Considering capsules with various viscosity contrasts, \citet{singh2014} evidenced the same year a similar range of distances where corrections to the far-field regime must be considered.
+In this range, a phenomenological single scaling is proposed by the authors.

 For a vesicle with no viscosity contrast, the more deflated the vesicle, the faster it migrates \cite{abkarian02,callens08,zhao11,farutin13}.
-However, for high enough viscosity contrast, increasing asphericity can lead to transition towards tumbling motion, which is preceded by a decrease of the inclination angle, therefore of the lift velocity \cite{Olla97,bureau17}.
+However, for high enough viscosity contrast, increasing asphericity can lead to transition towards tumbling motion, which is preceded by a decrease of the inclination angle, together with the lift velocity \cite{Olla97,bureau17}.
+The lift velocity eventually vanishes when vesicles are aligned with the flow.
 To our knowledge, this decrease has not been observed experimentally, but similar phenomenon has been exhibited in Poiseuille flow \cite{coupier08}, as will be discussed later on.